 Prior to joining Hinshaw in March 2004, Ms. Jansen was an Assistant Defender in the Office of the State Appellate Defender for the First District, where she handled a wide variety of criminal appeals.
 She also served as a judicial clerk for Justice Thomas Homer of the Illinois Appellate Court, Third District, which serves North Central Illinois and a judicial clerk for Justice Judith Cohen of the Illinois Appellate Court, First District, which serves all of Cook County.

-Since 2005, Ms. Jansen has mentored new attorneys in the pro bono prosecution of direct criminal appeals in the U.S. Court of Appeals for the Seventh Circuit.
-She believes strongly in the importance of this work in helping newly admitted attorneys develop the skills and confidence to successfully represent clients.
+Since 2005, Ms. Jansen has mentored new attorneys representing indigent clients pro bono in direct criminal appeals before the U.S. Court of Appeals for the Seventh Circuit.
+She believes strongly in the importance of this work in promoting equal access to justice while helping newly admitted attorneys develop the skills and confidence to successfully represent clients.
 Under her guidance, new lawyers have won relief for indigent clients and shaped the law in a number of published decisions.

 Honors & Awards